errard70101/SSQ_Election/README.md

 2. counterfactual_absentee_voting.py: calculate the counterfactual market share when absentee voting is allowed.

-2. counterfactual_no_HSR.py: calculates the counterfactual market share when High Speed Rail (HSR) does not exist.
+3. counterfactual_no_HSR.py: calculates the counterfactual market share when High Speed Rail (HSR) does not exist.

+4. counterfactual_no_local_cost.py: calculates the counterfactual market share when there are no local travel pecuniary and time costs.

+5. counterfactual_transportation_price_change.py: calculates the counterfactual market share when the prices of a specific transportation mode change.

-3. BLP_market_share.py: a script to calculate predicted market share.
+6. BLP_market_share.py: a script to calculate predicted market share.

-4. progress.py: a script to show progress bar by Vladimir Ignatev.
+7. progress.py: a script to show progress bar by Vladimir Ignatev.

+8. contraction_mapping.py: performs the contraction mapping described in BLP (1995) paper

 ## C. Data files:
 1. adj_census_pop_T.csv: the population data based on the 2010 Population Census conducted by the Ministry of the Interior.